sungnga/practice/reactjs/README.md

 **To define an action object:**
 - Define an object: with curly braces
 - Define the action type property and set the value as the name of action
-- Write the action type name all in caps and separatewords with underscore.
+- Write the action type name all in caps and separate words with underscore.
 This is by convention
 ```javascript
 {
     type: 'INCREMENT'